-Bamya or Bamyeh is a very well known vegetable/dish in the Middle Eastern, especially in countries like Jordan, Egypt, Syria and Lebanon.
+Bamya or Bamyeh is a very well-known vegetable/dish in the Middle Eastern, especially in countries like Jordan, Palestine, Egypt, Syria, and Lebanon.
 Okra is also cooked in Greece, Turkey, and the Midetreanen but in this post I’ll be sharing with you a Middle Eastern okra recipe where okra is stewed with tomatoes and served over white rice.

 Okra is now in season (June-September) so we tend to cook lots of Okra, and we also freeze it to cook with later when it’s no longer in season.

 This recipe can be either made vegan as I am making it for this post or cooked with meat, usually beef.
 In Jordan, both versions are common.
 The vegan bamia is usually made during the Christian fasting season as people must eat plant-based food only and this vegan okra makes an appearance on the menu.

 This is my mum’s recipe, although she is Russian, she spent most of her life living in Jordan and have learned Middle Eastern cooking from our Arab neighbors.
 When my mother says that she will cook okra/bamyeh, it means that it will be cooked the Arabic way stewed with tomatoes and served over rice.

 Okra, Okro, Bamya, Bamyeh, Bamia, Bamieh, Ladies fingers, or Ochro – are different names of these edible green seed pods that grow in warm temperature climates around the world.
 Okra loves heat, so when other plants are wilting in the sun during the really hot summer days, okra is producing its green pods and stands happily in the sun.

 The okra plant is a flowering plant, and the flowers are pale yellow.
 The plant can reach up to 5 meters in height and produces the edible green seed pods.
 In some countries, the leaves of okra are also added to salads or are cooked like dandelions and beetroot leaves.